mui/material-ui/docs/src/pages/guides/routing/routing.md

 ## Global theme Link

 In real-life applications, using a native `<a>` element is rarely enough.
-The User Experience can be improved by using an enhanced Link component systematically.
+You can improve the user experience by using an enhanced Link component systematically.
 The theme of Material-UI allows configuring this component once.
 For instance, with react-router:

 {{"demo": "pages/guides/routing/LinkRouterWithTheme.js"}}

 > ⚠️ This approach has limitations with TypeScript.
-The `href` prop only accepts a string.
+> The `href` prop only accepts a string.
 > In the event you need to provide a richer structure, see the next section.

 ## `component` prop

-The integration with third-party routing libraries can be achieved with the `component` prop.
+You can achieve the integration with third-party routing libraries with the `component` prop.
 You can learn more about this prop in the [composition guide](/guides/composition/#component-prop).

 Here are a few demos with [react-router](https://github.com/ReactTraining/react-router).